hammerlab/tcga-blca/README.md

       2. Download the [authentication token](https://gdc-portal.nci.nih.gov/)
       3. Edit the variable `GDC_TOKEN_PATH` in `config.ini`

 Once you have these items set up, you can run one or both of the `refresh_*.py` scripts to fetch data from the GDC portal.

-Then, the various *.ipynbs in the repo will demonstrate how to use Cohorts to analyze data like these.
+Then, you can try out the various *.ipynbs in the repo for yourself, or use them as a starting point for further analysis.

 # query_tcga